christinesoh/christinesoh.github.io/_pages/about.md

 ---

 Hi!
-I'm currently a third-year Ph.D. student in linguistics at the University of Pennsylvania.
+I'm currently a fourth-year Ph.D. student in linguistics at the University of Pennsylvania.
 I work primarily on first language acquisition and syntax.
 I combine theoretical, experimental, and computational approaches to explore the mechanisms of language and of language learning.
-My advisor is [Charles Yang](https://www.ling.upenn.edu/~ycharles/), but I also work with [Julie Legate](https://www.ling.upenn.edu/~jlegate/) and [Martin Salzmann](https://www.martinsalzmann.com/) on interesting problems in syntax and with [John Trueswell](https://web.sas.upenn.edu/trueswell-lab/people/trueswell/) and [Sandy Latourrette](https://www.sandy-latourrette.com/) in investigating how children acquire words and rules.
+My advisor is [Charles Yang](https://www.ling.upenn.edu/~ycharles/), but I also work with [Julie Legate](https://www.ling.upenn.edu/~jlegate/) and [Martin Salzmann](https://www.martinsalzmann.com/) on interesting problems in syntax, with [John Trueswell](https://web.sas.upenn.edu/trueswell-lab/people/trueswell/) and [Sandy Latourrette](https://www.sandy-latourrette.com/) in investigating how children acquire words, and with [Katie Schuler](https://kathrynschuler.com/) in understanding the nature of how children acquire rules.

 Before coming to UPenn, I got my B.S. at MIT double majoring in Computer Science (6-3) and Linguistics (24-2).